 Statement of Purpose

-The purpose of the third-year pre-tenure review is to provide a rigorous analysis and detailed feedback of the faculty member’s body of work in the areas of teaching, student success activities, research/scholarship, and service towards tenure.
-Faculty should embed student success activities within their teaching, scholarship, and/or service.
+The purpose of the third-year pre-tenure review is to provide a rigorous analysis and detailed feedback of the faculty member’s body of work in the areas of teaching, student success activities, professional development, research/scholarship, and service towards tenure.
+Faculty should embed student success activities and professional development within their teaching, scholarship, and/or service.

 Pre-Tenure Review Eligibility